 Small intestinal bacterial overgrowth (SIBO) is a serious condition affecting the small intestine.
-It occurs when bacteria that normally grow in other parts of the gut start growing in the small intestine.
-That causes pain and diarrhea.
-It can also lead to malnutrition as the bacteria start to use up the body’s nutrients.
+It occurs when there is an increase in the bacterial population in the small intestine.
+These bacteria may be found in small amounts in other parts of the gut and eliminated regularly.
+This causes pain and diarrhea.
+It can also lead to malnutrition, as the bacteria start to use up the body’s nutrients.

 Read on to learn more about SIBO.

 SIBO symptoms mainly affect the gut.
-They may include:
+Symptoms may include:

 - pain in the stomach, especially after eating